allobo49/SBB/README.md

 ![predictions.png](https://github.com/AnyaLang/SBB_ML/blob/a61cf5434af67b37f57bf0cd083882fffb8aaa4a/all_predictions.png)

-**Approach we took for the best model on Kaggle**
+**Approach we took for the best model on Kaggle:**

-**After achieving initial results from 15 epochs with the learning rate 3e-05, we changed the learning rate to 1e-05 and continued the training for 3 more epochs.
+**After achieving initial results over 15 epochs with the a learning rate of 3e-05, we changed the learning rate to 1e-05 and continued the training for 3 more epochs.
 We saw the improvement of the model, so decided to proceed the training with slightly higher learning rate.**

-We extended the training by **an additional 6 epochs with learning rate 2e-05, which further refined our model.**
+We extended the training by **an additional 6 epochs with a learning rate of 2e-05, which further refined our model.**

 | Epoch | Learning Rate | Average Loss        | Validation Accuracy | Notes                                          |
 |-------|---------------|---------------------|---------------------|------------------------------------------------|